Michael McFadyen's Scuba Diving Web Site

 time with Max Gleeson (two lights) and Peter Flockart

 Like its more famous neighbour, the SS Tuggerah, the SS Undola is alive with fish.
-As well as the millions of nannygais and bullseyes over the wreck, schools of yellowtail kingfish often visit and circle the wreck while huge old man snapper were present in 1996 in large numbers.
+As well as the thousands of nannygais and bullseyes over the wreck, schools of yellowtail kingfish often visit and circle the wreck while huge old man snapper were present in 1996 in large numbers.
 You also get huge schools of seapike, yellowtail and silver sweep on the wreck.
 Sunfish and seals have been known to drop in on divers.
 The boiler tubes are home to conger and moray eels and the sand supports numbrays, sea pens and serpent eels.

 Undola ToiletUndola Howser